-If metal detectors are set be over-sensitive, it can result in false alarms triggered by harmless metals.
-If this was always the case, areas at large public events such as concerts and sports games would be completely congested with people setting off the alarms with everything from keys to jewelry to pens.
+If metal detectors are set be oversensitive, it can result in false alarms triggered by harmless metals.
+And, if this was always the case, areas at large public events such as concerts and sports games would be completely congested with people setting off the alarms with everything from keys to jewelry to pens.
 Needless to say, it would make the job of actually finding threatening objects close to impossible.
 It's for this reason that most metal detectors are generally not put on a high alert setting.

 During my most recent trip through airport security, which was extremely tight with its rules about liquids and how many personal items you could carry on, my eight piercings didn't cause any issues walking through the metal detector.
-What's more: Neither did my underwire bra.
+What's more?
+Neither did my underwire bra.
 However, the penny I failed to remove from my pocket was caught by both the walk-through and the wand.
 The wand also reacted to the metal buttons on my jeans, but not my piercings.

-All this to say: If you really don’t want to have to explain your piercings, we'd recommend removing your jewelry beforehand to avoid the situation altogether.
+All this to say, if you really don’t want to have to explain your piercings, we'd recommend removing your jewelry beforehand to avoid the situation altogether.